twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/appendix%zh.rst

 On Mind Development
 ~~~~~~~~~~~~~~~~~~~~~

 In the Dhammapada Verse-183, the Buddha replied to Ānanda on the instructions given by all the Buddhas was: “Not to do evil, to cultivate merit and to purify one’s mind.
 This is mind development for all humans, as training in sīla, samādhi and paññā.
 In the Theravada tradition we see more meditation systems than other traditions.
 One of the main reasons is Theravada bhikkhus have the strong tradition of study the Dhamma, Vinaya and their commentaries.
 There are some western scholars rejected the commentaries as not authentic.
 An internationally well-known Burmese teacher asked this question, “How many commentaries have they studied before?”
 Asian Buddhist tradition has a very long history with commentaries it even can be said as it started from Ven.
 Mahākaccāna.
 This tradition was handed down by teacher to teacher.
 It also had a long history of study and practice.
-The Buddha-dhamma always requires a teacher to teach the Dharma and its practice, unlike other worldly knowledges.
+The Buddha-Dhamma always requires a teacher to teach the Dharma and its practice, unlike other worldly knowledges.
 We can only decide whether a teaching and system is authentic or not by its practice and results, not by thinking and its proliferation.

 Among the Theravada Buddhist countries, there are more meditation systems in Burma than in other countries because of the strong tradition of study and practice.